 Accessories contribute to a home’s charm and character.
 For a Southern kitchen design, update cupboards with wrought iron or brass handles and include wooden stools, benches or woven chairs with textured cushions.
 Such rustic elements combined with stone countertops are the perfect synthesis of new and old.
 Add traditional style to bathrooms by hanging vintage art.
 Chalkboard paint can transform bland doors and bare walls, and are especially treasured in kids’ rooms.
 Dress up living and dining rooms with dramatic light fixtures including chandeliers, iron lanterns and antique mismatched lamps.
 Smaller accessories such as vintage books, eclectic vases, printed rugs and leather ottomans add to the old-fashioned feel and work well with other neutral hues.

 4. Decorate Consistently Throughout

 There is nothing dark or mysterious about Southern styling; living spaces should be open, airy and consistent.
-Visitors should feel like they are floating from room to room with ease.
+Visitors should feel like and want to find out how they are floating from room to room with ease.
 Select fewer than average furniture pieces that are large in scale to create a cozy yet relaxed environment.
 Add mirrors for the illusion of expanded space and take advantage of the natural light from windows and doors.